 For example, yourschool.com is a naked domain because it doesn't have any subdomain parts, whereas www.yourschool.com is not a naked domain because it contains the subdomain part www.
 In other words, the naked domain is the domain you originally purchased without the "www" or any other subdomains.

-Your naked domain can be connected in two ways: with an A record (in order to have an SSL certificate issued by LearnWorlds) or a forwarding feature from your naked domain to your subdomain (with this option the naked domain will not have an SSL certificate).
-We recommend using an A record in order to have the SSL certificate as well.
+Your naked domain can be connected in two ways: with A records (to have an SSL certificate issued by LearnWorlds) or a forwarding feature from your naked domain to your subdomain (with this option the naked domain will not have an SSL certificate).
+We recommend using the A records option to have the SSL certificate.

-2. Make sure to remove any forwarding feature you may have.
+2. Make sure to remove any forwarding feature you may have (if).